 You do not need to enter any recipe details, in fact only the style of beer is made available to the judges plus any special notes required for some styles.
 The system will force you to enter any required information.

-4. Come along in person on SOME DATE 2017 from 1pm to sample beers with your competitors and friends.
+5. Come along in person on 20 May 2017 from 1pm to sample beers with your competitors and friends.

 Styles will be grouped into beer categories/tables.
 Rosettes and prizes are awarded for the first 3 places in each category.
 A framed certificate is provided to the winner.